-Watamu sits with the Indian ocean brushing along its beaches, the same waters that grace the idyllic destinations of the Maldives and Mauritius.
-I haven’t been to either of those destinations just yet but my time in Watamu certainly gave me a taste for the honeymoon lifestyle offered in them.
-I can see why they are Instagram’s most desired locations.
+Watamu sits with the Indian ocean brushing along its beaches.
+These are the same waters that grace the idyllic destinations of the Maldives and Mauritius.
+I haven’t been to either of those destinations just yet, but my time in Watamu certainly gave me a taste for the luxury lifestyle offered there.
+It’s easy to see why they are Instagram’s most desired locations.

-You can slide into the ocean without an ounce of hesitation toward the temperature (so warm but still refreshing), it’s clear enough to see the turtles gliding through and you have the finest of sands moulding between your toes as you meander through.
+You can slide into the ocean without an ounce of hesitation about the temperature (so warm but still refreshing).
+It’s clear enough to see the turtles gliding through.
+And, you have the finest of sand moulding between your toes as you walk along the coast.

 The best part?
 It’s just so untouched, at the moment anyway.
-As you can see in the photo below there are stretches along the beach where, as far as the eye can see, you don’t see civilisation.
-No huge western hotel chains towering over the palm trees, no grids of sun loungers to climb through and no jet ski’s in the water.
+As you can see in the photos, there are stretches along the beach where, as far as the eye can see, you don’t see civilisation.
+No huge western hotel chains towering over the palm trees, no grids of sun loungers to climb through and no jet skis in the water.

-During our stay we resided a 5 minute tuk tuk down the coast from the centre of Watamu at Watamu Treehouse.
-Of course nearer the town they do have hotels on the beach but nothing excessive and I don’t feel like it takes away from the natural beauty.
+We stayed a 5-minute tuk tuk ride down the coast from the centre of Watamu at Watamu Treehouse.
+Of course, nearer the town they do have hotels on the beach.
+But, they aren’t excessive and I don’t feel like it takes away from the natural beauty.
 Just some sustainable tourism which is heavily relied on here by the Watamu community.

 Price insight: A tuk tuk for the 5 minute ride into Watamu cost 200KES (£1.40)

-Honestly though, five days of safari and three days of post-safari relaxation in Watamu was the perfect combination of animal adrenalin and deep ocean front breathing for our time in Kenya.
+Honestly though, five days of safari and three days of post-safari relaxation in Watamu was the perfect combination of animal adrenalin and fresh ocean air for our time in Kenya.
 Just perfect.

 Now, not only did I experience the best beaches of my travels thus far whilst here in Kenya, but I also rested my head in the dreamiest setting of all.